 Sometimes a person with epilepsy dies during or following a seizure for no obvious reason.
-This Sudden Unexpected Death in Epilepsy (SUDEP) is rare and there may be some things you can do to reduce your risk.
+Sudden Unexpected Death in Epilepsy (SUDEP) is rare and there may be some things you can do to reduce your risk.

 For many people, epilepsy is a condition which can be well-managed and has little or no impact on their life.
-For others, ongoing seizures mean that epilepsy has a long-term impact on them and their ability to have a ‘normal life’.
-Like some other medical conditions, epilepsy can be a cause of death in some individuals, although this is not common.
+For others, ongoing seizures mean that epilepsy has a long-term impact on them.
+Like some other medical conditions, epilepsy is occasionally associated with premature death in some individuals, although this is not common.
 SUDEP is when someone who has epilepsy dies suddenly and no other cause of death can be found.

 SUDEP is a research priority for Epilepsy Society, and researchers have made an important breakthrough in discovering that an individual’s genetic makeup may contribute to the risk of SUDEP.

-SUDEP can be a difficult subject to talk about.
-It can be upsetting or worrying to think about.
-Knowing a little about SUDEP and the risks around having seizures might help you to work out what risks apply to you, and how to reduce them so you can feel more in control.
+SUDEP can be upsetting or worrying to think about.
+Knowing about SUDEP, and the risks around seizures, might help you to work out what risks apply to you, and how to reduce them so you can feel more in control.

 Why does SUDEP happen?

-The reasons for SUDEP are not clearly understood.
-As SUDEP is thought to happen either during or following a seizure, it is possible that it is due to a problem with the person’s heart or breathing during or following the seizure.
+It is not clear why SUDEP happens.
+Because SUDEP is thought to happen either during or following a seizure, it is possible that it is due to a problem with the person’s heart, or breathing, during or following the seizure.

 The risk factors around SUDEP

-Although we don’t know for certain why it happens, there are some situations that are thought to make SUDEP more likely in certain people.
+We don’t know why SUDEP happens, but some situations are thought to make it more likely in

 - As SUDEP is thought to happen during or following a seizure, uncontrolled or poorly controlled seizures are a risk.